App version: 0.1.0

 Typical Minimum Credit Score by Mortgage Loan Type

 When it comes to the minimum credit score you might need to get a mortgage, much depends on the type of loan you get.
-According to Experian, credit score expectations for different kinds of loan run as follows.
+According to Experian, credit score expectations for different kinds of loans are as follows:

-• VA loans (insured by the U.S. Department of Veterans Affairs) typically require 620 or higher
+• VA loans (insured by the U.S. Department of Veterans Affairs): 620 or higher

-• USDA loans (backed by the U.S. Department of Agriculture) typically require a minimum of 580
+• USDA loans (backed by the U.S. Department of Agriculture): minimum of 580

 Can You Get a Personal Loan With Bad Credit?

-Even when your credit isn’t great, getting a personal loan isn’t impossible, whether you’re starting a business or just looking to remodel your kitchen.
-However, if your credit score is below 500, you may have more difficulty getting a loan or find it harder to get one with a good interest rate or terms.You might take a few months to work on upgrading your credit score.
+Yes, you can get a personal loan with bad credit.
+However, if your credit score is below 500, you may have more difficulty getting a loan or find it harder to get one with a good interest rate or terms.You might take a few months to work on building your credit score.
 But of course, you may not have that much time.
 In that case, it might be tempting to take out a payday loan, but the terms on those can often be considered predatory and they may not be a good option.
 Another option might be to consider asking a trusted friend or family member with a higher credit score to cosign your loan.
 That might get you better terms, but it also means that your cosigner is liable if you default on your payments.

 The Takeaway

 The good thing about credit scores is they aren’t forever.
 Where you are today isn’t where you have to be six weeks or six months from now.
 You can hit the reset button and begin building your credit management skills one step at a time.
-When you’re ready to look at what loans are available to you, Lantern Credit lets you fill out one simple form and get a range of offers from our network of lenders so you can get the best fit for your particular needs.
+When you’re ready to look at what loans and credit cards are available to you, Lantern by SoFi lets you fill out one simple form and get a range of credit card offers from our network of lenders so you can get the best fit for your particular needs.

 About the Author